shuhaowu/projecto/docs/features.rst

 =====

 Sort of like github issues.
 Has tags, assign, due date, and so forth.
-This is a place where people can use Markdown.
+This is a place where people can use Markdown for description, as well.

 Features that need work: